AnarchadiaMC/Havoc/tools/c_obfuscator/README.md

 ### Reference Proxying

 The tool creates proxy functions for each function in the code and then replaces direct function calls with calls to these proxy functions.
 This adds an additional layer of indirection, making the code more difficult to analyze.

+### Code Optimization

+As a final step, the tool applies an optimizer that:
+- Removes all comments (block and line comments)
+- Removes blank lines while preserving syntax
+- Ensures maximum obfuscation with minimal file size

 ## Limitations